unclebob482/pc-optimizer-LYNX-modded/README.md

 # pc-optimizer-LYNX-modded
 How to insall.
-to insall yo will need to downlod Lynx.bat and the shortcut. and then open Lynx.
+to insall you will need to downlod Lynx.bat and the shortcut. and then open Lynx.
 The original download is https://lynxoptimizer.netlify.app/